pat-alt/pat-alt.github.io/content/talks/posts/2023-juliacon-eindhoven/proposal.md

 parallelizer = MPIParallelizer(MPI.COMM_WORLD)
 ```

-and 2) use the `@with_parallelizer` followed by the `parallelizer` object and the standard API call to evaluate counterfactuals:
+and then just use the `@with_parallelizer` followed by the `parallelizer` object and the standard API call to evaluate counterfactuals:

 ```julia
 @with_parallelizer parallelizer evaluate(counterfactuals)
 ```

-Under the hood we ...
+Under the hood we use standard [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) routines for distributed computing.
+To avoid depending on [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) we use [package extensions](https://www.youtube.com/watch?v=TiIZlQhFzyk).
+Similarly, the `ThreadsParallelizer` can be used for multi-threading where we rely on `Base.Threads` routines.
+It is also possible to combine both forms of parallelization by setting the `threaded` keyword argument of the `MPIParallelizer` to `true`.

+### 🏅 Benchmarking Counterfactuals (case study)

+To illustrate how this new functionality can be used in practice, the talk will include a brief case study of our own experience of generating large benchmarks for counterfactual explanations on a supercomputer.
+This will include some discussion of challenges we encountered along the way and the solutions we have come up with.

 ### 🎯 What is next?

-Parallelization is also useful for other [Taija](https://github.com/JuliaTrustworthyAI) packages ...
+Parallelization is also useful for other [Taija](https://github.com/JuliaTrustworthyAI) packages.
+For example, some of the methods for predictive uncertainty quantification used by [ConformalPrediction.jl](https://github.com/JuliaTrustworthyAI/ConformalPrediction.jl) rely on repeated model training and prediction.
+This is currently done sequentially and an obvious place for parallelization.
+To standardize the parallelization API across packages in the [Taija](https://github.com/JuliaTrustworthyAI) ecosystem, we therefore plan to move this functionality into a meta package, TaijaParallelization.jl, much like we have recently moved all plotting functionality into [TaijaPlotting.jl](https://github.com/JuliaTrustworthyAI/TaijaPlotting.jl).

 ### 👥 Who is this talk for?

 This talk should be useful for anyone interested in either Trustworthy AI or parallel computing or both.
+We are no experts in parallel computing so the level of this talk should also be appropriate for beginners.

 ## Notes